Martin Hurson (Máirtín Ó hUrsáin)

 Martin was arrested over suspected involvement in three IRA landmine incidents, one at Cappagh in September, one at Galbally, County Tyrone in November 1975 and a third at Reclain in February 1976, when several members of the Royal Ulster Constabulary and Ulster Defence Regiment narrowly escaped with their lives in a carefully planned attack.

 Martin was convicted of involvement in IRA operations in 1976 and received a 20-year sentence.
 He stood as an Anti-H-Block/Armagh candidate in the Longford/Westmeath constituency during the June 1981 general election in the South.
 He won almost 4,500 first preference votes and over 1,000 transfers, before being eliminated at the end of the sixth count, outlasting two Labour candidates and a Fine Gael contender.

-On July 13 1981 Martin became the fifth hunger striker to die.
+On July 13 1981 Martin became the sixth hunger striker to die.
 Having seriously deteriorated after 40 days on hunger strike, he was unable to hold down water and died a horrifically agonising death early that morning.

 The following day, Martin Hurson’s body was removed by the RUC to Omagh Hospital without consulting the family in an attempt to deny mourners an opportunity to pay their last respects.
 Despite this, over 100 cars followed the hearse from Omagh to the Hurson home in Cappagh.

 Relatives, friends and comrades carried the coffin for the last mile home, escorted by a uniformed guard of honour and followed by a large procession of sympathisers.
 Later, at the Hurson home, guards of honour from Cumann na mBan, Fianna Éireann and the Irish Republican Army stood to attention as lines of mourners filed past the coffin.